 - 2 egg yolks

-- extra butter / spread and flour to prep ramekins
+- extra butter or coconut oil and flour to prep ramekins

 - Grease ramekins with plenty of butter or dairy free spread, they should have a nice, thick layer of grease all the way around the walls and on the bottom.
 Add 1 tablespoon of flour to the ramekins to dust the butter, shake excess flour out.
 Place ramekins in the fridge to chill and set.